Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

-The *Video Sequence Editor* just adds a vertical dashed line to each marker (gray if the marker is unselected, or white if it's selected).
+The *Video Sequence Editor* just adds a vertical dashed line to each marker (gray if the marker is unselected, or white if it is selected).

 3D View